bkrishnamachari/musiclifx/README.txt

 This software allows the user to play a wave file and synchronize the brightness of a lifx lamp to it in real time.

 The code needs a file named chopin.wav to be placed in the directory.
-This file can be taken from: https://archive.org/details/Chopin-NocturneOp.9No.2 (The file name could of course be changed).
+This file can be obtained from: https://archive.org/details/Chopin-NocturneOp.9No.2 (The file name could of course be changed in the code if a different file is used).

 There are two main python files included here; they must both be run simultaneously (say in different terminals):